lgpcappiello/lgpcappiello.github.io/teaching/index.md

 - STAT 115B Introduction to Mathematical Statistics
 - <a href="https://lgpcappiello.github.io/teaching/stat128/">STAT 128 Statistical Computing</a>
 - MATH 26A Calculus I for the Social and Life Sciences
-- Math107A Fundamental Mathematical Concepts
+- MATH 107A Fundamental Mathematical Concepts

 ### Selected Course Materials